webrecorder/browsertrix/docs/deploy/local.md

 If the command succeeds, you should be able to access Browsertrix Cloud by loading: **[http://localhost:30870/](http://localhost:30870/)** in your browser.

-??? info "Minikube (on Mac)"
+??? info "Minikube (on macOS)"

-    When using Minikube on a Mac, the port will not be 30870.
+    When using Minikube on a macOS, the port will not be 30870.
 Instead, Minikube opens a tunnel to a random port, obtained by running `minikube service browsertrix-cloud-frontend --url` in a separate terminal.
     Use the provided URL (in the format `http://127.0.0.1:<TUNNEL_PORT>`) instead.